 Instructions: Homemade Rope Surprise Ball – Toy for Dogs

 Now it’s time to pick your favorite color rope and give this project a try!
+You can also print the diagram for helping tie the knot.

 - 105 inches (8.75 yd) of 1 inch-thick cotton rope like this one from Amazon